cmu-delphi/covidcast/Python-packages/covidcast-py/docs/getting_started.rst

 Signal Overview
 ---------------
-The `Delphi Epidata documentation
+The `API documentation
 <https://cmu-delphi.github.io/delphi-epidata/api/covidcast_signals.html>`_ lists
 the available signals, including many not shown on the `COVIDcast interactive map
 <https://covidcast.cmu.edu/>`_.

-The data come from a variety of sources and cover information including official case counts, internet search trends, hospital encounters, testing volume, survey responses, and more.
+The data come from a variety of sources and cover information including official case counts, internet search trends, hospital encounters, survey responses, and more.
 Below is a brief overview of each source, with links to their full descriptions.

 - `Doctor Visits <https://cmu-delphi.github.io/delphi-epidata/api/covidcast-signals/doctor-visits.html>`_